mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 ### New Features

-The file picker of the DDL modal imports now support `.sql` file
+The file picker of the DDL modal import now supports `.sql` file

 ### Improvements